Terry's: Post-war era

-The New Millennium
+The new millennium

 In 2004, Kraft Foods decided to absorb Terry's, move production of remaining products such as All Gold and Chocolate Orange to factories in Belgium, Sweden, Poland, and Slovakia, and close the plant.
 The factory closed on 30 September 2005 with the loss of 316 jobs.

 In 2012, Kraft split into two companies; one called Kraft Foods Group and the other called Mondelēz International.
 After the split, Terry's became part of Mondelēz.
 It was reported in December 2015 that Mondelēz were in discussions with Lazard, the investment bank about selling several of their brands which included Terry's.
 Mondelēz controversially reduced the size of the Chocolate Orange in 2016 which produced outrage amongst the buying public.
 In 2016, Terry's was one of a number of brands acquired by Eurazeo and it subsequently became part of Carambar & Co.
 Production of the Chocolate Orange was moved to the Caramber facilities in Strasbourg.